dmx-systems/dmx-documentation/docs/devel.rst

 What a DMX plugin can do at the server side:

     * **Listen to DMX Core events**.
 In particular situations the DMX Core fires events, e.g. before and after it creates a new topic in the database.
 Your plugin can listen to these events and react in its own way.
-Thus, the //DMX Workspaces// plugin e.g. ensures that each new topic is assigned to a workspace.
+Thus, the *DMX Workspaces* plugin e.g. ensures that each new topic is assigned to a workspace.

     * **Providing a service**.
 Your plugin can make its business logic, that is its service methods, accessible by other plugins (via OSGi) and/or by external applications (via HTTP/REST).
-Example: the service provided by the //DMX Topicmaps// plugin includes methods to add a topic to a topicmap or to change the topic's coordinates within a topicmap.
+Example: the service provided by the *DMX Topicmaps* plugin includes methods to add a topic to a topicmap or to change the topic's coordinates within a topicmap.

     * **Consuming services provided by other plugins**.
-Example: in order to investigate a topic's workspace assignments and the current user's memberships the //DMX Access Control// plugin consumes the service provided by the //DMX Workspaces// plugin.
+Example: in order to investigate a topic's workspace assignments and the current user's memberships the *DMX Access Control* plugin consumes the service provided by the *DMX Workspaces* plugin.

     * **Access the DMX Core Service**.
-The DMX //Core Service// provides the basic database operations (create, retrieve, update, delete) to deal with the DMX Core objects: Topics, Associations, Topic Types, Association Types.
+The DMX *Core Service* provides the basic database operations (create, retrieve, update, delete) to deal with the DMX Core objects: Topics, Associations, Topic Types, Association Types.

 Weather a DMX plugin has a server side part at all depends on the nature of the plugin.
 Plugins without a server side part include those which e.g. just define a data model or just provide a custom (JavaScript) renderer.

 The plugin main file
 ====================

-You must write a //plugin main file// if your plugin needs to a) listen to DMX Core events and/or b) provide a service.
+You must write a *plugin main file* if your plugin needs to a) listen to DMX Core events and/or b) provide a service.
 The plugin main file contains the event handlers resp. the service implementation then.

 The plugin main file must be located directly in the plugin's ``src/main/java/<your plugin package>/`` directory.
 By convention the plugin main class ends with ``Plugin``.